4 Steps to Successful Managed Solution Engagements

 Pricing that is confusing, overly detailed (unless specifically required), or bloated to hide service provider margins can distract the approving authority.
 This may invite re-bids or even disqualification where it’s not aligned to the proposal requirements.
 On the other hand, describing at a high level where added value is offered as part of the pricing can be a differentiator.
 Simple, easy to understand discounts based on term or volume are a great way to return savings to clients in return for a longer or higher lifetime value opportunity.

 Post-award follow-up and monitoring

-The managed services model doesn’t stop at award.
+The managed solutions model doesn’t stop at award.
 Any winning firm needs to remain connected to the client as delivery progresses to ensure the client is satisfied, the terms of the winning proposal are being honored, and the quality of delivery stays high.
 This post-award approach is often the most important factor for a long-term client-partner relationship, as it increases the “stickiness” of a service when the provider is focused on delivering high value over a long period of time.
 Renewals are easier, scope increases are simpler, and employee retention is raised.
 Establishing a reporting capability that clients can use to measure ROI and performance of a partner are also critical to the client’s success and assures the client that the partner is actively invested in the project and always looking for ways to improve productivity, efficiency, or overall project costs.